 Every HMI project needs to have at least one Page.
 Pages can be created and imported into your HMI project through the Page Pane.
 A Page is created with Add, deleted with Delete, and copied with Copy.
 Insert will create a new page before the highlighted page.
 Use the Move Up and Move Down to renumber the page number within the Page Pane.
 Using Delete all (Trash) will delete all pages within the project.

-Pages can be renamed to a maximum of 14 characters and the page names are case sensitive.
+Pages can be renamed to a maximum of 14 characters and the page names are case sensitive (avoid using space and other characters that can be code ambiguous as this could cause code parsing issues: Since the Intelligent Series, the Editor compile becomes more strict).
 To rename your page highlight the page, right click. and select Rename.
 Then enter your new name (it is recommended to press Enter to ensure the change takes place).
 Double clicking a Highlighted page name will also trigger the page renaming function.

 Pages can be exported from one project to another project with Export page.
 This is the preferred way to share components and partial projects.
 Page files *.page can not be compiled on their own.
 If you want to export a page as locked or locked with a password, this must done before exporting.